lchagnoleau/freertos-learning-project/README.md

     - `FindClangFormat.cmake`: Contains the ClangFormat configuration files.
 - `src/`: Contains the source code files for the project.
     - `main.cpp`: The main entry point of the application.
-    - `freertos/`: Contains the FreeRTOS specific code.
+    - `freertos/`: Contains the FreeRTOS code.
-        - `tasks/`: Contains the task implementation files.
-        - `drivers/`: Contains the driver implementation files.
-        - `utils/`: Contains utility functions and helpers.
     - `stm32f103rb/`: Contains the STM32F103RB specific code.
         - `peripherals/`: Contains the peripheral driver implementation files.
             - `CMSIS/`: Contains the CMSIS driver implementation files.